 The ELCA first voted to allow openly LGBTQ clergy in 2009, with the first LGBTQ bishop, Rev. R. Guy Erwin, installed in 2013.
 One day after Rohrer’s installation, the ELCA also welcomed its first openly lesbian bishop, Rev. Brenda Bos, who serves the Southwest California Synod.

 “Today is a humbling kind of day,” Rohrer said in a press conference before the ceremony.
 “And I know that while much of the attention is about me, I always try, when I can, to step aside a second and remember the God who reminds me over and over again that there is no body that isn’t welcome in a church like this, that isn’t welcome in God’s community, that isn’t a full and faithful part of the church.”

-Born in Sioux Falls, S.D., Rohrer was raised in the Lutheran church, a community that proved to be both positive — Lutheran Social Services helped their family with food and care — and negative — they faced discrimination and hostility from peers in youth group and at the ELCA-affiliated Augustana College in Illinois.
+Born in Sioux Falls, S.D., Rohrer was raised in the Lutheran church, a community that proved to be both positive — Lutheran Social Services helped their family with food and care — and negative — they faced discrimination and hostility from peers in youth group and at the ELCA-affiliated Augustana University in South Dakota.

 In an interview with Cosmopolitan, Rohrer described how the harassment led them to pursue further theological education, earning both a masters of divinity and a doctorate in ministry.
 They then became the first transgender pastor in the ELCA, ordained “extraordinarily” in 2006 before the church’s LGBTQ policy changed.

 Before their installation, Rohrer served as pastor of Grace Lutheran Evangelical Church in San Francisco, in addition to working as a chaplain for the San Francisco Police Department and director of Welcome, a homeless ministry with an emphasis on supporting LGBTQ individuals.